 Diane Haworth, HBPW Board Vice President

-A Holland resident since 1995, Diane is currently the Sustainability Marketing Manager at NSF International in Ann Arbor, Michigan, but works out of her home in Holland.
-In previous roles, she helped develop the Haworth, Inc. global sustainability program and has extensive experience in sustainability, product development, purchasing/materials management, and marketing.
-Diane is active in the Holland Community Sustainability Committee, Grand Valley Artists—a fine arts association in Grand Rapids, and Plein Air Artists of West Michigan (PAAWM).
+A Holland resident since 1995, Diane is a retired sustainability, marketing, and manufacturing professional.
+Diane is active in the Holland Community Sustainability Committee, Grand Valley Artists--a fine arts association in Grand Rapids, and Plein Air Artists of West Michigan (PAAWM).

 Philip D. Miller, HBPW Board Member

 Phil Miller grew up in the Holland/Zeeland area, and began working for the Howard Miller Company at age 10 mowing the lawn.
 He received his B.A. from Hope College and an MBA from the University of Michigan in 1966.
 Phil joined the Howard Miller Company upon graduation, retiring from the company in 2008 as CEO.
 He has been an officer and/or board member at Hope College, the International Housewares Manufacturers Association, Western Theological Seminary, ODL, Inc., and Bethany Christian Services among others.
 He and his wife, Dr. Nancy Miller, also coordinate Christmas presents for hundreds of foster children each year.